 The silver lining to this is clear to me: all of the people Kate has affected and the people who want to carry on her work to meet these ends.
 I am grateful for the 28 years Kate gave us.
 And we can change the world, as overwhelming as it can be.
 We have to.
 She reminds us of that.
 It can also be helpful to remember that most of us are fortunate, despite our own personal struggles.
 I come from a financially well off family.
 Right now my need for food, water, shelter, clothing, and healthcare are met.
 This is more than many can say who live in poverty.
-So like Kate, I often want to fly to India or Africa and start really helping those without these advantages, and this may be my next step.
-If it means I die young too, then so be it.
+So like Kate, I often want to fly to India or Africa and start really helping those without these advantages.